Flank/flank-dashboard/metrics/ci_integrations/docs/02_ci_integration_user_guide.md

 ci_integrations sync --config-file="path/to/config_file.yaml"
 ```

-#### Build coverage importing

-By default, build coverage data is fetching along with builds.

-If the given `Access Token` has no permission to read build artifacts in CI the `sync` command will fail.
-To skip fetching the coverage step, you should use the `sync` command with the `--skip-coverage` flag.

-For example:
+#### Controlling Builds Coverage Syncronization

+By default, the CI Integrations tool fetches coverage data for each build.
+This coverage data comes from an appropriate coverage artifact published during the CI build.
+The algorithm fetches artifacts and looks for the required coverage one and then downloads it for parsing.
+This is a mandatory step, and if fetching or downloading an artifact fails - the synchronization process fails as well.

+If your CI project is not ready to publish coverage data, or if you for some reason want to skip this step and disable coverage fetching, you may use the `--skip-coverage` flag.
+This flag disables any artifacts fetching and manipulating for the sync process.
+Consider the following example of using the `--skip-coverage` flag:

 ```bash
 ci_integrations sync --config-file="path/to/config_file.yaml" --skip-coverage
 ```

+_**Note**: All builds synchronized with the `--skip-coverage` flag won't contain any coverage information.
+This may affect the coverage metric available on the Metrics Web Application._

-#### Automate CI Integrations
+#### Automating CI Integrations

 Obviously, it is not very handy to manually run the CI Integrations tool every time you have a new build.
 You should wait for a new build to finish, then check your configuration file is up-to-date, run a sync command with this configuration file, and then wait for a sync process to complete.
 Moreover, storing a configuration file on your machine may be not as safe as it would like to be.